 All research conducted or sponsored by Duquesne University must comply with strict federal regulations governing the safety of subjects and researchers.
 Faculty and student researchers must have completed training in various aspects of research conduct governing their work.
 Training is on-line at no cost to Duquesne faculty, students, and staff.
-Simply go to the Collaborative Institutional Training Initiative (CITI) website register and list your institution as Duquesne University and you will find a complete course list including: IRB, Institutional Animal Care and Use Committee, Biosafety, Conflict of Interest, and Biomedical Responsible Conduct of Research training.
+Simply go to the Collaborative Institutional Training Initiative (CITI) website, register, and list your institution as Duquesne University and you will find a complete course list including: Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Biosafety, Conflict of Interest, and Biomedical Responsible Conduct of Research training.

 Human Subjects Research